How to Get from LAX to Disneyland - Blacklane's Guide

 Virtually every major airline operates out of LAX, ensuring travelers can choose from a wide array of flights that suit their schedules.
 This flexibility can be particularly advantageous for those looking to maximize their time at the park and depart in the evening.

 The airport has seen a strong rise in passenger traffic.
 In 2024, it welcomed over 76.6 million passengers, a slight increase from the previous year.
-Early 2025 figures show steady momentum, with an average of more than 5.7 million passengers per month from January through May.
+Figures for the first half of 2025 show steady momentum, with an average of more than 5.7 million passengers per month from January through August.

 Discover the fastest way to get to Disneyland from LAX along with the cheapest way to get to the resort from the airport, as well as a range of transportation choices in between.